zi-w/zi-w.github.io/_pages/home.md

 classes: wide
 ---

 Hello!
-My name is Zi Wang, and I am a PhD candidate from [Dept. of Electrical Engineering & Computer Science at MIT](http://www.eecs.mit.edu/).
+My name is Zi Wang, and I am a ~~PhD candidate from [Dept. of Electrical Engineering & Computer Science at MIT](http://www.eecs.mit.edu/).
 I am a member of the [Learning & Intelligent Systems Group](http://lis.csail.mit.edu/new/) at [CSAIL](https://www.csail.mit.edu/) and the [Machine Learning Group](http://ml.mit.edu/) at MIT.
-I am advised by [Prof. Leslie Pack Kaelbling](http://people.csail.mit.edu/lpk/) and [Prof. Tomás Lozano-Pérez](http://people.csail.mit.edu/tlp/).
-I work on Human Intelligence Assisted Artificial Intelligence (HIAAI), Bayesian optimization, active learning and integrated learning and planning for robots.
-See two of my project descriptions [here](https://www.csail.mit.edu/research/bayesian-optimization-global-optimization-expensive-black-box-functions) and [here](https://www.csail.mit.edu/research/active-learning-models-planning).
+I am advised by [Prof. Leslie Pack Kaelbling](http://people.csail.mit.edu/lpk/) and [Prof. Tomás Lozano-Pérez](http://people.csail.mit.edu/tlp/).~~ research scientist at Google Brain (a block away from MIT).

 ### My Academic Achievements and Milestones
+- [Jan 2020] Got a PhD from MIT.
 - [May 2019] NEW ACHIEVEMENT: honored to be part of ["RSS Pioneers 2019"](http://rss2019.informatik.uni-freiburg.de/RSS_Pioneers_2019_Camera_Ready/63.pdf), a cohort of the world’s top early career researchers in robotics.
 - [Apr 2019] NEW ACHIEVEMENT: honored to be awarded ["MIT Graduate Women of Excellence"](https://twitter.com/ziwphd/status/1123022290403328000), in recognition of my leadership and service, dedication to mentoring, and drive to improve the student experience.
 - [Feb 2019] [Paper accepted at ICLR](http://lis.csail.mit.edu/pubs/xia-iclr19.pdf), congrats to our MEng alumna and my fabulous mentee, Victoria Xia!